collapsed-stacks/startups/questions/3231/online-payment-processing-as-an-intermediary-company-between-clients-and-merchan.md

 - tagged: `mobile-apps`, `payment`
 - score: 2

-<p>We are developing a service where our users will be able to deposit a minimal amount, e.g., 10 euros to our startup's accounts, which will later be used as a form of credit to a number of shops/merchants.
-Hence,</p>
+We are developing a service where our users will be able to deposit a minimal amount, e.g., 10 euros to our startup's accounts, which will later be used as a form of credit to a number of shops/merchants.
+Hence,

-<p>a) We need to pay transaction fees to receive the payments from the users (e.g., 30p+3%).</p>
+a) We need to pay transaction fees to receive the payments from the users (e.g., 30p+3%).

-<p>b) We need to pay transaction fees again when paying the shops back (another 30p+3%).</p>
+b) We need to pay transaction fees again when paying the shops back (another 30p+3%).

-<p>Question:
+Question:
-Do you see a better approach on minimizing the costs of the transactions, i.e., merging somehow steps a) and b) ? </p>
+Do you see a better approach on minimizing the costs of the transactions, i.e., merging somehow steps a) and b) ?

-<p>Tip: <em>I am not referring to optimization techniques like finding the least transaction fees for each step by using a different payment processing, but structurally avoiding the need to pay two times the transaction fees.</em></p>
+Tip: *I am not referring to optimization techniques like finding the least transaction fees for each step by using a different payment processing, but structurally avoiding the need to pay two times the transaction fees.*

 ## Answer 3258